ArthurGomesAraujo/SOLID-And-Design-Patterns/05-DependencyInversionPrinciple/InterfaceSegregationPrinciple.md

 The formal definition for the fifth SOLID principle, Dependency Inversion Principle, is that:

 > ### _"A. High level modules should not depend upon low level modules.
-Both should depende upon abstractions_
+Both should depend upon abstractions_
 > ### _B.
 Abstractions should not depend on details.
-Details should depend upon abstractions"_
+Details should depend upon abstractions."_

 Now this is the last one, and also the big one as well.
 If you are using a framework such as Spring, it already implements this principle.